Frequently Asked Questions

 What's included with my annual fees?

-The annual fee includes the following:
+The annual fees includes the following:

-• software updates
+- software updates

 - additional training and support as necessary, and

-• an extended warranty on all PypeServer-supplied computer hardware.
+- support for all PypeServer-supplied computer hardware.

 What if I want to change the options I license for PypeServer Enterprise?

 No problem, you can change your options at any time.
 For example, it’s quite common for shops to bring in Enterprise and set it up to work with their CAD software prior to transitioning to a BIM system.
 Enterprise can be configured to operate with one or the other or both systems at the same time to support a more gradual transition.
 Licenses can be changed with just a phone call and any fee changes are pro-rated to your renewal date.

 - Enterprise software to control pipe profiling machines from Lincoln Electric (Vernon Tool), Lone Star Cutting Solutions, HGG, Machitech, and pre-2020 Watts models.